 To use, wet skin and apply 1 teaspoon scrub, massaging as you go.
 Rinse with warm water.

-This article was excerpted from Patricia Lehnhardt’s “Bend It Like Basil” in the May/June 2013 issue of Hobby Farm Home.
+This article originally appeared in the May/June 2013 issue of Hobby Farm Home.